 The following are some key ways to attempt to build your own brand associations:

 “Math is easy; design is hard.”
 Jeffrey Veen

-Visuals are one of the most effective ways to build a strong association.
+Visuals are one of the most effective ways to build a strong association and are a large part of brand identity.
 This is probably because a lot of advertisements are able to put forth different symbols and designs, whereas using a scent would be tough in many mediums.